Steema/TeeGrid-VCL-FMX-Samples/README.md

 This enables linking a TeeGrid to any kind of data, like a TDataset, TDataSource, arrays of objects or records or a generic TList using Rtti, a TCollection, TeeBI TDataItem structures or any other source, including your own custom "virtual data" class.

-Note: Support for "TDataset" or "TDataSource" components at design-time is not yet implemented.

 Several classes are provided to bind data to TeeGrid, like:

 - TVirtualData<T> in Tee.Grid.Data.Rtti unit (for arrays, generic TList etc)